 You’re out on the water snorkeling and you take a breath.

-What happens is your air that you have exhaled gets trapped in the full face mask and you end up breathing in your exhaled air in.
-You may feel short of breath or you may think that's just a normal part of snorkeling, but if you don't get enough fresh air, you could pass out.
+What happens is the air that you have exhaled gets trapped in the full face mask and you end up breathing in your exhaled air.
+You may feel short of breath or you may think that’s just a normal part of snorkeling, but if you don’t get enough fresh air, you could pass out.
+Even the most avid snorkeler will have a hard time snorkeling if they’re having difficulty breathing.

 Full Face Snorkel Mask Dangers #2: Strap it on tight…Or Don’t